Dr. Sanjay Gupta: Resolutions for making 2022 a better, healthier year - KESQ

 Get vaccinated

 At the very top of my list is get vaccinated!
-The vaccines have been around for more than a year, yet currently just about 62% of the country is fully vaccinated and slightly more than 32% of Americans have been boosted.
+The vaccines have been around for more than a year, yet currently just about 62% of the country is fully vaccinated and 33% of Americans have been boosted.

 I can’t stress this enough: Being vaccinated is the best way to lower your risk of having a bad outcome if you do develop Covid-19.
 According to a recent Commonwealth Fund estimate, the US vaccine rollout effort has prevented 1.1 million Covid deaths, more than 10.3 million hospitalizations and nearly 36 million infections through November 2021.
 Still, too many preventable deaths occurred at a time when vaccines were already available.